Section Heading Background Image

 Author: Abby Rowley, LCSW - Licensed Clinical Social Worker, Adult Down Syndrome Center

 This visual explains what happens when a pet dies and how it might make us feel.
-When a Pet Dies Other visuals are available in the Grief and Loss section of our Resource Library
+When a Pet Dies When a Pet Dies Everyone and everything that is alive dies at some point.
+When a pet dies, e

 Activities You Can Do at Home